About the program

 -

-Grant categories have been established in order to allow applicants the opportunity to craft proposals within three key areas.
+Grant categories have been established in order to allow applicants the opportunity to craft proposals within two key areas.
 Applicants can apply to any and all of the categories.
 The grant categories include:

 - Special Events – This grant category is related to promotional sponsorship for Route 66 events, fairs and festivals.
 Successful applicants will identify NMTD as an official sponsor of the event and co-brand marketing with the official New Mexico Route 66 logo.